yongjhih/docker-parse-server/README.md

 ![](art/parse-rip-32dp.png)

-You should not build your parse-server image instead of reuse this yongjhih/parse-server image, then plugin your parse-cloud-code container and mongodb container.
+You should not build your parse-server image instead of reuse this yongjhih/parse-server image, then plugin your parse-cloud-code container (allow dynamic update) and mongodb container.

 Welcome PR.